 As technology evolved, mechanical devices were devised which produced random numbers.

-The simplest are of course those akin to the ones used in lottery or roulette, but also specifically designed machines which could generate thousands of numbers have been built.
-In 1955 the RAND corporation actually published a book with 1 million random numbers (undoubtedly a strong contender for the title of most boring book ever published).
+- The machines used in lottery or roulette - Also specifically designed machines which could generate thousands of numbers have been built.
+In 1955 the RAND corporation actually published a book with 1 million random numbers. (undoubtedly a strong contender for the title of most boring book ever published).